 - Substance use to cope with withdrawal symptoms

 These symptoms will spike in the first several days after last using nicotine and gradually fade within 30 days (but can last longer) as the individual’s dependence on nicotine is reduced.
 A mental health professional may add the following to the diagnosis, including the individual’s remission timeline:

 - The individual has not used tobacco for three to 13 months (early remission).

 - The person has not used tobacco for more than one year (sustained remission).

-- The individual is undergoing therapy to stop smoking, such as using a nicotine transdermal patch that can be part of a complete program which includes counseling, support groups and behavioral changes.
+- The individual is undergoing therapy to stop smoking, such as using a nicotine transdermal patch that can be part of a complete program that includes counseling, support groups, and behavioral changes.

 Health Risks of Tobacco Use

 Tobacco causes many risks to a person’s health, including:

 - Cancer, including mouth, esophagus, lungs, and throat